kaj178/spring-boot-user-management/README.md

 4. Change the directory to the project's root folder:
     ```bash
     cd spring-boot-user-management
+5. In pgAdmin, create database name `public-api`, open the Query tool
-5. Copy the `mysql_schema.sql` to the mysql database
+6. Copy the `postgre_schema.sql` to the Query tool and run scripts
-6. Run the main app class
+7. Run the main app class
-7. Access to `http://localhost:8080` and just naughty :>>
+8. Access to `http://localhost:8080` and just naughty :>>

 ---